bruno-maruszczak/lap-time-optimization/README.md

 In summary, The model operates in a curvilinear coordinate system relative to a reference path, such as a race track centerline.
 This model includes dynamic force laws and represents vehicle states like position along the path (arc-length), lateral deviation, and heading angle.
 Simplfied Pacejka tire model is used to calculate the lateral tire forces. <br />

-#### Problems with the model
-> **Important:**
-> During tests, we found some unexpected behaviour, where without sending any control signals and initial speed `ex. vx = 5.0`, the car suddenly turns around 180 degrees, after about 1 second of simulation.
-> We were unable to find the cause of this error, however the cause seems to be hidden somewhere in lateral Tire forces equations.

-TODO, dodac wykresy symulacji

 <hr />

 ### Model predictive control